-Any CSA who becomes aware of a Clery-reportable crime, as noted below, that occurred on the main Stanford campus or property owned or controlled by the university (including off-site facilities and locations of short-term control, such as the rental of a room during a university sponsored trip) must report the incident to the university's Clery Compliance Coordinator for the purpose of statistical reporting.
-The way to notify the Clery Compliance Coordinator is to complete the online form at CSAforms.stanford.edu or by completing the PDF form available at police.stanford.edu/pdf/CSA-Report-Form.pdf.
+Any CSA who becomes aware of a Clery-reportable crime, as noted below, that occurred on the main Stanford campus or property owned or controlled by the University (including off-site facilities and locations of short-term control, such as the rental of a room during a university sponsored trip) must report the incident to the University's Clery Compliance Coordinator for the purpose of statistical reporting.
+The way to notify the Clery Compliance Coordinator is to complete the PDF form available at police.stanford.edu/pdf/CSA-Report-Form.pdf.
 Email the completed PDF to:

-Lucia Wade

-Clery Compliance Coordinator secure-clerycsa@lists.stanford.edu
+Lucia Wade Clery Compliance Coordinator secure-clerycsa@lists.stanford.edu